Fastlane-LLC/xpayoff-docs/source/includes/_orders.md

 This route allows a user to add an order to an existing packet.
 This will only add an order if an existing order of the same type is not currently pending.

-The VIN must match the vin of the initial packet request.
+The VIN must match the VIN of the initial packet request.
 This will throw `success: false` if no orders are added due to the above.

 ### HTTP Request